Tensorium: A Zero-Premine Proof-of-Work Blockchain Secured by TensorHash v1

 |---|---|---|

-tensorium-node | Full node — validates blocks, maintains chain state, exposes RPC, participates in P2P | Rust |
+tensorium-node | Full node โ validates blocks, maintains chain state, exposes RPC, participates in P2P | Rust |

-txmwallet | CLI wallet — generates keys, signs transactions, checks balance | Rust |
+txmwallet | CLI wallet โ generates keys, signs transactions, checks balance | Rust |

-| txmminer-cuda | GPU miner (Phase 6) — CUDA-accelerated SHA256d mining | Rust + CUDA |
+tensorium-miner | GPU miner โ CUDA-accelerated TensorHash v1 mining for solo and pool/stratum modes, required for mainnet | Rust + CUDA |

 2.2 Block Structure